worldbank/repkit/src/mdhlp/lint.md

 # Examples

-The following examples illustrate the basic usage of lint.
+The following examples illustrate basic usages of lint.
 Additional examples can be found [here](https://github.com/worldbank/repkit/blob/add-linter/src/vignettes/lint-examples.md)

 ## Detecting bad coding practices

-The basic usage is to point to a do-file that requires revision as follows:
+1. The basic usage is to point to a do-file that requires revision as follows:

 ```
 lint "test/bad.do"
 ```

-For the detection feature you can use all the options but _automatic_, _force_, and _replace_, which are part of the correction functionality.

-__**Options:**__

-1. Show bad coding practices line-by-line
+2. Show bad coding practices line-by-line

 ```
 lint "test/bad.do", verbose
 ```

- 2. Remove the summary of bad practices
+3. Remove the summary of bad practices

 ```
 lint "test/bad.do", nosummary
 ```

-3. Specify the number of whitespaces used for detecting indentation practices (default: 4):
+4. Specify the number of whitespaces used for detecting indentation practices (default: 4):

 ```
 lint "test/bad.do", indent(2)
 ```

-4. Specify the number of whitespaces used instead of hard tabs for detecting indentation practices (default: same value used in indent):
+5. Specify the number of whitespaces used instead of hard tabs for detecting indentation practices (default: same value used in indent):

 ```
 lint "test/bad.do", tab_space(6)
 ```

-5. Specify the maximum number of characters in a line allowed when detecting line extension (default: 80):
+6. Specify the maximum number of characters in a line allowed when detecting line extension (default: 80):

 ```
 lint "test/bad.do", linemax(100)
 ```

-6. Export to Excel the results of the line by line analysis
+7. Export to Excel the results of the line by line analysis

 ```
 lint "test/bad.do", excel("test_dir/detect_output.xlsx")
 ```

-7. You can also use this command to test all the do-files in a folder:
+8. You can also use this command to test all the do-files in a folder:

 ```
 lint "test/"